bolnel/nelsite1/content/about.md

 Professionally, I mostly worked as a project manager with technical background, head of operations, and general problem preventer.
 I find joy and excitement in obtaining knowledge, solving challenges, and improving and applying my skills.

+I [offer workflow setup & automation services](/workflow-setup-automation-expert-specialist-hire/) in Trello, Asana, Notion, ClickUp, and other PM software; using Make and Zapier for integrations and automating complex flows.

 The overall topic of this blog is "Personal Growth via Lifelong Learning" – you’ll see articles about self-education, remote work, certifications and continuous education, and other related subjects.

-I also [offer workflow setup & automation services](/workflow-setup-automation-expert-specialist-hire/) in Trello, Asana, and other PM software.

 {{< figure src="/about-ninel-retro-circus.jpg" alt="Loft, retro circus black-and-white outfit" caption="photo by Erandir">}}